juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 VM does Not have FireWire support, Nor Firewire Pass-through, Nor PCIe Pass-through. </br>
 OSX SnowLeopard 10.6.8 cannot be installed on a VM, requires [OSX Server 10.6.8](https://en.wikipedia.org/wiki/Mac_OS_X_Server#Mac_OS_X_Server_10.6_(Snow_Leopard)) </br>
 OSX SnowLeopard 10.6.8 is designed for MacPro 5,1 2010 with AMD Radeon HD 5770, HD 5870, HD 7950, GTX Titan 6GB*, K5000*, Quadro 4000* with Optional Drivers. </br>
-Runs on MacMini 2010, maybe 2011, 2012 or recent does Not. </br>
+Runs on MacMini 2010, maybe 2011, 2012 or recent Not. </br>
 MacPro 5,1 2012 requires Firmware downgrade to 2010. </br>
 Running a more recent VMWare than >10.2.1 requires OSX BigSur 11 or Newer, but OSX Hybrid Kernel becomes -30% slower on x86_64 </br>

 Windows8.1 is similar to OSX HighSierra, the Peak of 32-Bit & 64-Bit. </br>
 but Steem, Origin, Ubisoft re-compliled Launchers so it does Not run on Windows8.1 anymore = Gaming on Win8.1x64 is dead, unless its retro gaming like Eduke32 & Free DRM. </br>
-games like [Need For Speed - The Run (2011)](https://en.wikipedia.org/wiki/Need_for_Speed%3A_The_Run) wont work, because requires Origin app account, Discontinued and Replaced by EA app, but EA requires W10 or later, in a few years EA will stop working on W10 & will only work in W11. </br>
+games like [Need For Speed - The Run (2011)](https://en.wikipedia.org/wiki/Need_for_Speed%3A_The_Run) wont work, requires Origin app account Discontinued and Replaced by EA app, but EA requires W10 or later, in a few years EA will only work in W11. </br>

 but still Win8.1 is important for other "Win Only" software like [Microchip Studio for AVR & SAM Devices 7.0.2594 (2022)](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) and [older](https://www.microchip.com/en-us/tools-resources/archives/avr-sam-mcus), for programmers like [STK 600](https://www.microchip.com/en-us/development-tool/ATSTK600), STK500, etc... that require USB drivers. </br>